 Let your messages take on the qualities of our University, both in content and style.
 For example, Wake Forest is bold and accomplished.
 Therefore, write with an intentional and purpose-driven voice.
 Our devotion to service is grounded in our institutional motto, so choose language that reflects our Pro Humanitate values.
 Our personality is inquisitive, so our messaging should be open-minded.
 Finally, we are intimate and speak as one person to another.
 Our tone should never be pretentious, but always warm, natural and engaging.

-As a rule, all marketing materials, brochures, flyers, posters, newsletters, newspapers, alumni publications, online content and other campus communications should follow The Associated Press Stylebook.
-All scholarly articles, Wake Forest Magazine articles and formal correspondence should follow The Chicago Manual of Style.
+As a rule, all marketing materials, brochures, flyers, posters, newsletters, newspapers, alumni publications, Wake Forest Magazine articles, online content and other campus communications should follow The Associated Press Stylebook.
+All scholarly articles and formal correspondence should follow The Chicago Manual of Style.

 AP Style Reference Guide